 So long as you contact the Tax Credit Office by 31 August either by phone or online, your tax credit payments should not be affected.

 If you miss that deadline, phone the Tax Credit Office as soon as you can to make sure that payments for your 16-19 year old are re-instated as quickly as possible.
 The maximum these payments can be backdated is one month, so if you don’t tell them until after 31 September you will end up losing out.

 Missing the deadline may be a particular problem if your 16-19 year old is the only child you get tax credits for.
 If that applies your tax credits could stop altogether.
 If that happens and you try and reclaim, HMRC may argue that you have to claim Universal Credit instead.
 You should be able to challenge this, so seek further advice if you find yourself in this position.

 You can continue to get child tax credit payments for your child if they attend a course of non-advanced education that averages more than 12 hours supervised study a week or if they are on a study programme (England only).
 Payments can also continue if they are attending certain types of approved training.

-If your child is being home educated, or if they are temporarily out of education due to ill-health, contact our free helpline for further advice.
+If your child is temporarily out of education due to ill-health but intends to return to full time non-advanced education in the future, contact our free helpline for further advice.